 - Publication embargo – All abstracts will be published on the 1st day of the Conference (April 17, 2023)

 - Each abstract can contain up to three images (media files) and/or three tables.
 The maximum file size of each image or table is 700 KB.

 - Please do not submit multiple copies of the same abstract.

 - Original research and updated research are strongly recommended.

 - The submitting/corresponding author is required to ensure that all co-authors are aware of the content of the abstract before submitting it to the Secretariat.

-- All notifications regarding abstract status, including notifications regarding abstract submission, abstract acceptance and scheduling, will be sent to the submitting/corresponding author.
-The submitting/corresponding author will be responsible for informing the other co-authors about the status of the abstract.
-Please refer to your abstract by abstract number (e.g. IPVC20-XXXX) sent to you in confirmation email, in all correspondence regarding the abstract.
+- All notifications regarding abstract status, including notifications regarding abstract submission, abstract acceptance and scheduling, will be sent to the presenting author.
+The presenting author will be responsible for informing the other co-authors about the status of the abstract.
+Please refer to your abstract by abstract ID sent to you in the confirmation email, in all correspondence regarding the abstract.